MacLemon/CongressChecklist/README.md

 - analog notebook (dead tree style)
 - pen, pencil, quill
 - rubber ducks
+- NERF guns and ammuntion
 - musical instruments (guitar, trumpet, grand piano, laser harp, cajón, gameboy, ukulele)
 - Electronic Tuner (with fresh batteries)
 - cable ties
 - duct tape or gaffer tape
 - knitting needles and yarn (for guerrilla knitting/yarn bombing)
 - a blanket
+- a pillow (and sleeping bag/camping mat if you intend to sleep at the gym)

 ### If you travel with your dog